smbreslow/professional-services/tools/stackdriver-log-export-to-datadog/README.md

 ## Instructions

-This script must be run once for each project to be monitored via Datadog:
+This script must be run once for each GCP project to be monitored via Datadog:
 - Set variables on lines 20-30, including:
   - Project ID
   - Service Account name